Olympics-Sailing-Tearful Rindom suffers blow to sailing gold hopes | Sports-Games

 Olympics-Sailing-Tearful Rindom suffers blow to sailing gold hopes

+But again, I've never been in this situation in my whole sailing career," a tearful Rindom told reporters.
+As a result of the penalty, the 26-point lead she held over Bouwmeester going into the final qualifying race on Friday was cut to seven, with Sweden's Josefin Olsson three points further back ahead of Sunday's medal decider.

 Denmark's Anne-Marie Rindom looked to be cruising to Olympic gold in the women's Laser Radial class but a bump with a competitor and her confusion over the rules saw her lead drastically cut ahead of Sunday's medal race.
-Rindom, who took bronze at the Rio Games in 2016, was disqualified when she was shown a second yellow flag as her dinghy touched that of Dutch racer and nearest rival Marit Bouwmeester in the last of the 10 opening series races.
+Rindom, bronze medallist at the Rio Games, was shown a second yellow flag after her dinghy touched that of Dutch racer and nearest rival Marit Bouwmeester in the last of the 10 opening series races.

-The Dane thought she was entitled to continue when a general restart was announced but, uncertain of the rules, she subsequently pulled out of the race for fear of being disqualified from the whole competition.
-That resulted in 45 points being added to her total in a sport where the lowest score wins.
+That should have disqualified her from that race but when a general restart was announced the disqualification was annulled and she was entitled to continue.
+The Dane initially began to race but, unsure of the rules, she decided to pull out, fearing that racing while disqualified could see her removed from the whole competition.

+That decision proved costly, as Rindom had 45 points added to her total for pulling out.
 "Obviously that was wrong, and I can only blame myself because I should have known the rule.
 But again, I've never been in this situation in my whole sailing career," a tearful Rindom told reporters.

-As a result, her 26 point lead over second-placed Bouwmeester going into the final qualifying race ahead of Sunday's medal decider has been cut to seven points, with Sweden's Josefin Olsson three points further back.
+As a result of the penalty, the 26-point lead she held over Bouwmeester going into the final qualifying race on Friday was cut to seven, with Sweden's Josefin Olsson three points further back ahead of Sunday's medal decider.
+"Obviously I'm super-sad about my performance today, it just feels like I wasn't present and I just did so many stupid things," the 30-year-old said.

-Britons Dylan Fletcher and Stuart Bithell are top of the leaderboard on 34 points, separated from reigning Olympic champions Peter Burling and Blair Tuke of New Zealand in second thanks to their superior placings in the previous races.
-Spaniards Diego Botin Le Chever and Iago Lopez Marra are one point further back in third, with the Danish pairing of Jakob Precht Jensen and Jonas Warner in fourth on 39 points, leaving no margin for error in the remaining races.
+Britons Dylan Fletcher and Stuart Bithell are top of the men's leaderboard on 34 points, ahead of reigning Olympic champions Peter Burling and Blair Tuke of New Zealand in second thanks to their superior placings in the previous races.
+Spaniards Diego Botin Le Chever and Iago Lopez Marra are one point further back in third, with the Danish pairing of Jakob Precht Jensen and Jonas Warrer in fourth on 39 points.

-The men's Laser competition continues on Friday afternoon, with three races also due in the women's 49er class.
-The first sailing medals will be handed out on Saturday when the windsurfing competitions reach their climax.
+In the women's event, Britain's Charlotte Dobson and Saskia Tidey lead on 34 points, with Dutch, Brazilian and Spanish crews all hot on their heels.
+Saturday will see sailing's first medals awarded, with the windsurfing medal races due to take place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)